 You’ll see how easy it is to use Angular to consume the REST API we have created on the server-side with Web API.
 While we progress through this Angular tutorial, we will get familiar with modules, services, components, and many other features of Angular.

 We are going to create reusable services and use some third-party libraries to complete the client part of the app.

 - Preparing the project and creating the first component

 - Lazy load, showing data on a page

 - Child components, @Input, @Output, directive

 - Create an owner entity and Reactive Form Validation

-- Update owner
+- Update Entity

-- Delete owner
+- Delete Entity

 After you finish the Angular series, you should learn more about Angular Material.
-Angular Material is a great way to create awesome and responsive UI and makes for good user experience.
-We recommend that you visit the Angular Material Series and to have a good time learning how to make Material applications with Angular.
+Angular Material is a great way to create awesome and responsive UI and makes for a good user experience.
+We recommend that you visit the Angular Material Series and have a good time learning how to make Material applications with Angular.